Background

 The Ultimate Guide to Dog Agility Training

-What is Dog Agility?
+So, What’s Dog Agility?

-Benefits of Dog Agility Training
+Why Dog Agility Training is Great

 1. Physical Exercise: Agility is a fantastic way for your dog to burn off energy.
 The varied obstacles work different muscle groups, improving your dog’s overall fitness and stamina.